President Sheikh Mohamed and UK Prime Minister Keir Starmer discuss Iran war

 Seeking clarity

-On Wednesday, the UAE said it was “seeking further clarification” on how the conditional ceasefire deal will prevent future Iranian attacks and reopen the Strait of Hormuz.
+On Wednesday, the UAE said it was “seeking further clarification” on how the conditional ceasefire deal would prevent future Iranian attacks and ensure the reopening of the Strait of Hormuz.

-The Ministry of Foreign Affairs said Iran's weeks-long attacks on the Gulf “necessitate a firm position, including ensuring that Iran is held accountable and fully liable for damages and reparations”.
+The Ministry of Foreign Affairs said Iran's weeks of attacks on the Gulf “necessitate a firm position, including ensuring that Iran is held accountable and fully liable for damages and reparations”.

-It called for a “comprehensive and sustained approach that addresses Iran’s full range of threats”, as the US and Iran prepare to hold talks in Pakistan this weekend.
+It called for a “comprehensive and sustained approach that addresses Iran’s full range of threats”, as Washington and Iran prepare to hold talks in Pakistan this weekend.

-“This clarity is essential following a treacherous and premeditated aggression,” he wrote on X. “The era of courtesies has passed, and frankness has become a necessity.
+“This clarity is essential following a treacherous and premeditated aggression,” Dr Gargash wrote on X. “The era of courtesies has passed and frankness has become a necessity.
 Our collective stance must be firm and clear towards the features of the upcoming phase, in a way that enhances stability and security in the region.”